Saint Nicholas Church, Ghent: Restoration

 During the restoration of the church, the organ was enclosed in a wooden case.
 The organ was last played in 1961.
 For half a century the organ could not be played nor seen.

 In 2010 the wooden case was removed, the organ was cleaned and became visible again.
 It is not playable yet since the wind supply was removed and is currently in storage.

 In 2013 the organ loft and the organ were hydraulically leveled as a first step in the restoration process.

+In 2025, the organ was back in operation, with several organists playing throughout the week.

 Disposition

 Original disposition of March 11, 1856 (retaining the original French names):